glecolle/diaporama-js/README.md

 Diaporama creates a fancy picture slideshow based on a JS configuration file and automatically adjusts timings to match music duration.
 Several music sequences can be defined and picture display duration and delay can be forced.
 Everything is rendered in a browser using canvas and CSS.

+Just open diaporama.html to view the sample demo.